iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   transfer large datasets or share a GPU-trained model with others.

-- DVC makes data science projects **reproducible** by creating lightweight [pipelines](/doc/command-reference/dag) using implicit dependency graphs,and codifying the data and artifacts involved.
+- DVC makes data science projects **reproducible** by creating lightweight [pipelines](/doc/command-reference/dag) using implicit dependency graphs, and by codifying the data and artifacts involved.

 - DVC is **platform agnostic**: It runs on all major operating systems (Linux, MacOS, and Windows), and works independently of the programming languages